jonlives/knife-bulkchangeenvironment/README.md

 A plugin for Chef::Knife which lets you move all nodes in one environment into another.

-## SCRIPT INSTALL

-Copy *.rb script from lib/chef/knife to your ~/.chef/plugins/knife directory.

 ## GEM INSTALL
 knife-bulkchangeenvironment is available on rubygems.org - if you have that source in your gemrc, you can simply use: